Department of ISOM

 Operations & Supply Chain Management Major

 This operations and supply chain management (OSCM) major will prepare you for a career that uses basic business education combined with information systems, critical thinking and structured solution skills.
 As a graduate, you will be responsible for planning, organizing, and controlling the supply, operations, and distribution functions to deliver quality products or services at a reasonable cost.OPERATIONS & SUPPLY CHAIN MANAGEMENT PROGRAM DETAILS

 Joselina Cheng, D.B.A.

 Therese Williams, Ph.D.

 Geoff Willis, Ph.D.

 The Computer Forensics Summer Academy is a free summer program funded by the National Science Foundation.
-Girls entering the 10th or 11th grades are encouraged to apply for this two-week hybrid program.
-For week one, girls will be provided with career-exploration venues, job shadowing, and site visits at the Oklahoma State Bureau of Investigation and Edmond Police.
+Students entering the 10th or 11th grades are encouraged to apply for this two-week hybrid program.
+For week one, participants will be provided with career-exploration venues, job shadowing, and site visits at the Oklahoma State Bureau of Investigation and Edmond Police.
 Week two is an online crime scene investigation course.
-Girls who completed the two-week program and pass the course will receive a stipend of $150.
+Participants who completed the two-week program and pass the course will receive a stipend of $150.